g76r/qron/README.md

 ```

 In addition, the git repository uses git submodules to handle libqtpf and
-libqtssu dependencies, therefore you should use following steps to clone
+libp6core dependencies, therefore you should use following steps to clone
 repository and submodules repositories:

 ``` bash